Fact Sheet on Asbestos

 Asbestos was called the "miracle fiber: because it could be used in so many different products.
 Asbestos was not expensive, easy to work with, and it was abundant.
 The fibers were wonderful because they didn't burn and didn't conduct heat and electricity.
 The fibers were durable, strong, flexible, and resistant to wear.
 More than 3000 different products were made using asbestos.
 Some of these included pipe insulation, sprayed-on fireproofing, floor tiles, ceiling tiles, brake pads, clutch facings, plasters, mastics, adhesives, gaskets, packing materials for valves, asbestos gloves, siding shingles, roofing materials, firemen's clothing, and thousands more products.WHY ARE WE CONCERNED ABOUT ASBESTOS?

-In the 1960's evidence began to emerge showing that certain diseases were prevalent among asbestos workers.
+Evidence emerged showing that certain diseases are prevalent among asbestos workers.
 These were the workers who worked in the mills, manufacturing facilities, shipyards, etc. These people had, for the most part, several years of heavy exposures to the airborne fibers.
 In other words, they were at high risk of developing an asbestos-related disease.